Nov 14, 2024

 Treatment for Cryptococcosis

-The main treatment option for cryptococcosis will be antifungal medications.
-These can come in the form of fluconazole or itraconazole, depending on our vet’s assessment.
+The main treatment option for cryptococcosis will be antifungal medications, depending on our vet’s assessment.
 We’ll provide a routine medication schedule that should be followed at all times to prevent the fungi from causing any more trouble.
 In addition to this, regular vet checkups are essential to keep track of your cat’s recovery progress.

 Aspergillosis